What are we doing?

 To view the apparel and learn more about the ethically sourced materials we used to make our Save the Bees apparel, click below.

-10% of every sale goes to the Bumblebee Conservation Trust, to support their data research that could prove essential to helping save the bees.
+A percentage of every sale goes to the Bumblebee Conservation Trust, to support their data research that could prove essential to helping save the bees.
 You can find out more about the project we are funding here: Bumblebee Conservation Trust.

 Help SAVE THE BEES.
 Wear wavy garms.
 Drink PURE.